-Read the story of Elaine Engles (Customer Support Officer, Giftify).
-Read on to learn about her...
+Read the story of Monica Garavana (Business Development Manager, Giftify).
+Read on to learn about...

 Woman of the Week - Chiara Paladino

 Read the story of Chiara Paladino (Project and Operations Manager: Giftify).

 Introduce yourself!
 Who are you, and what's your role at the Loyaltek Group?